fritz007x/skyy_facial_recognition/gemma_mcp_prototype/README.md

 [Init] All systems initialized!

 ============================================================
-  Listening for: ['hello gemma', 'hey gemma', 'gemma'] Press Ctrl+C to exit
+  Listening for: ['skyy recognize me', 'sky recognize me', 'sky recognise me', 'skyy recognise me'] Press Ctrl+C to exit
 ============================================================

 [Speech] Speaking: 'Hello!
-I'm Gemma.
-Say 'Hello Gemma' when you're ready.'
+I'm Skyy.
+Say 'Skyy, recognize me' when you're ready.'

-[Speech] Heard: 'hello gemma'
+[Speech] Heard: 'skyy recognize me'
-[Wake] Detected wake word in: 'hello gemma'
+[Wake] Detected wake word in: 'skyy recognize me'

 [Speech] Speaking: 'I'd like to take your photo to see if I recognize you.
 Is that okay?'
 [Speech] Response: 'yes'